Last Updated on

 2. Crying Bouts at the Same Time

 You may notice that your baby gets colic bouts almost at the same time every day.
-It is observed that babies tend to get colicky mostly around late noon and it may increase as the evening progresses.
-When all your attempts to soothe your baby by feeding or rocking go in vain, it might signify you what the problem is—yes, it is a symptom of colic.
+It is observed that babies tend to get colicky mostly around late evening around 6 to 8 pm.
+This term is known as evening colic and is mostly associated with cow milk intake.
+When all your attempts to soothe your baby by feeding or rocking go in vain, it might signify to you what the problem is—yes, it is a symptom of colic.

 3. Changing Postures

-Colicky babies generally arch their back, clench their fists, and curl their legs while crying.
+Colicky babies generally arch their back, twist their bodies, clench their fists, and straighten out their hands and legs or overlap or make scissor of the legs while crying.
 Change in your baby’s posture in this manner is an evident indication of colic.

 4. Physical Signs